Axway/amplify-central/content/en/docs/connect_manage_environ/connect_apigee_x/_index.md

 ## Before you start

 * Read [Embedded Apigee X agents setup](/docs/connect_manage_environ/connect_apigee_x/embedded-agent-setup/)
-* You will need information on AWS:
+* You will need information on GCP and Apigee:
     * The Project ID for the Google Cloud Project
     * The Developer Email address that will be the owner of agent created Application in Apigee
     * The Principal name of the service account created in setup